HELPLINE: (443) 330-5341

 Ask your child what happened

-Ask your child for his or her account of the events leading to, during, and after the restraints or seclusion.
-Speak with the child using his or her preferred method of communication.
+Ask your child for their account of the events surrounding the restraints or seclusion.
+Speak using your child’s preferred method of communication.
 Take written notes of your child’s explanation.

 Speak to the school administration